curtwelch/RoboND-Rover-Project/writeup.md

 I used the provided perspect_transform() transform and the provided source and destination reference values.
 I had, as the notebook suggested, entered my own values from the test data, but I decided to just use the one provided in the example code.

 I did however enhance the transform to adjust for the rover pitch.
-I hacked the mathematical solution that seems to work well by testing but did not carefully verify exactly what the virtual camara distortion really was.
+I hacked the mathematical solution that seems to work well by testing but did not carefully verify exactly what the virtual camera distortion really was.
 I only used a "close enough" engineering solution for this.

 When making the rover run at 4 m/s the rover will rock back and forth on accelerations and braking that produces very large errors in the mapping.
 I first addressed the problem simply by not using any data when the rover was rocking too far forward or back (Rover.pitch over 2deg or so), but this limited how fast it could map and caused large sections of the ground to not be mapped while it was running fast.
 Adding the pitch adjustment allowed mapping to work very well even when the rover rocked.